Sneh1999/starkaibot/README.md

 StarkBot is an AI powered DeFi chatbot to conduct activities on StarkNet.

+## Description

+Transacting in crypto is hard - gas fees, block explorers, swap routes, slippage, and more cause too much technical jargon.
+We see AI x Crypto as an intersection that can make this much simpler.
+StarkBot is an AI powered DeFi chatbot that takes a first step towards solving these problems and making crypto more accessible to everyone by enabling an easy to use approach to being onchain.

 ## Core Features

 - Fetch token balances of connected wallet